-Overview and 2017 Highlights
+Overview and 2018 Highlights

 We are a technology company focused on providing sustainable and cost-effective solutions to the commercial transportation sector.
 As an American manufacturer, we design and build high performance battery-electric vehicles and aircraft that make movement of people and goods more efficient and less harmful to the environment.
 As part of our solution, we also develop cloud-based, real-time telematics performance monitoring systems that enable fleet operators to optimize energy and route efficiency.
 Although we operate as a single unit through our subsidiaries, we approach our development through two divisions, Automotive and Aviation.
-Our core products, under development and/or in manufacture, are the last mile step and cargo vans, the W-15 pickup truck, the delivery drone and the manned multicopter, SureFly.
+We are currently focused on our core competency of bringing the N-GEN electric cargo van to market and fulfilling our existing backlog of orders.
+We are also exploring other opportunities in monetizing our intellectual property which could include a sale, license or other arrangement of assets that are outside of our core focus.

 Workhorse electric delivery vans are currently in production and are in use by our customers on U.S. roads.
-Our delivery customers include companies such as UPS, FedEx Express, Alpha Baking and WB Mason.
+Our delivery customers include companies such as UPS, FedEx Express, Alpha Baking and W.B.
+Mason.
 Data from our in-house developed telematics system demonstrates our vehicles on the road are averaging approximately a 500% increase in fuel economy as compared to conventional gasoline-based trucks of the same size and duty cycle.